opendesignschool/web-design-for-graphic-designers/README.md

-Web Design For Graphic designers
+Web Design For Graphic Designers
 ================================

 This repository is a curated and structured collection of free online resources and tools aimed to help graphic designers make a first move into digital design.
 It's currently under constant development, for now you can use the full list of resources [here](http://opendesignschool.co.uk/library)